By: Randal L. Aschenbeck, MD

 I was called back from my mammogram for additional imaging.
 Should I be worried?
 While it is normal to worry, please keep in mind, that for every 1000 women screened by mammography, 900 will have a normal mammogram, and 100 will be called back for additional imaging.
 The majority of those 100 women called back will be told everything is fine; in some cases, repeat imaging will be recommended in 6 months.
 Only a small percentage of the 100 women called back will need a biopsy, and only about 5 of the women biopsied will have breast cancer.
 Looked at another way, 95% of the 100 women called back for additional imaging out of the initial 1000 screened do not have breast cancer.

 It is important to discuss with your physician the screening schedule that is best for you.
 For more information in order to help make a better informed decision, please also visit www.endtheconfusion.org and www.mammographysaveslives.org.
+To read more about Dr. Aschenbeck, visit his bio here.
+To learn about ARA’s breast imaging or schedule a mammography, click here.

 - Mainiero, MB.
 Breast Cancer Screening.
 ACR Appropriateness Criteria.
 2012.